HeartlandNetwork/HTLN-data-capture/README.md

 # Notes

+InvasivePlants folder contains R scripts to process Survey123 spreadsheets to be appended to the main data table.

 The Wetlands folder contains R scripts to process Survey123 spreadsheets so they can be appended to VIBI herbaceous, VIBI woody and VIBI big tree tables in the HTLNWetlands Access database.
 The scripts also include end-to-end